Main Line Pickleball Courts and Q&A With a Main Line Pro

 214 W Hillcrest Avenue, Havertown

-A fantastic place to play, Paddock Park offers eight, dedicated courts with permanent lines and nets.
-The park also provides access to restrooms and water.
+A fantastic place to play, Paddock Park has eight dedicated courts with permanent lines and nets.
+This Havertown park has restrooms and water.

 Teegarden Park